adriangohjw/adriangohjw/src/pages/blog/engineering-is-cost-management.md

 💰 High retention and low recruitment cost → Profit!
 <br></br><br></br>

-In my other blogpost [To test or not to test (Startup Perspective)][post-on-writing-test], I also explained the benefit of writing software test, even for a startup.
+In my other blogpost [To test or not to test (Startup Perspective)](/blog/to-test-or-not-to-test-startup-perspective), I also explained the benefit of writing software test, even for a startup.
 TL;DR: Sometimes writing test can help you move faster.

 ## What do you mean we don't need Machine Learning? {/*what-do-you-mean-we-dont-need-machine-learning*/}